Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Boycott Begins To Crack

-The beginning of the end of the boycott started with Egypt signing a peace treaty with Israel that ended its compliance with the boycott in 1979.
+The beginning of the boycott’s end started with Egypt signing a peace treaty with Israel that ended its compliance with the boycott in 1979.

 On September 30, 1994, the six Gulf Cooperation Council states announced they would no longer support the secondary boycott barring trade with companies doing business with Israel.
 Nevertheless, as of 2019, U.S. companies continued to receive requests to cooperate with the boycott from GCC countries.